haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

   Combining Magical Effects
 The effects of different spells add together while the durations of those spells overlap.
 The effects of the same spell cast multiple times don’t combine, however.
 Instead, the most potent effect—such as the highest bonus—from those castings applies while their durations overlap.
 For example, if two clerics cast bless on the same target, that character gains the spell’s benefit only once; he or she doesn’t get to roll two bonus dice.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 104

 Spell Lists Bard Spells
 Cantrips (0 Level)